 While those products are not specifically software driven the example is the same, companies have to compete every day to keep their market share.
 While on the surface that makes sense and seems fine – it is under the surface where the problems start to rise.
 When it comes to software you have to be careful about your desire to win and make sure that it doesn’t overtake proper ethics in how you release your product and the software behind it.
 Releasing buggy software can kill and it has killed hundreds of people.

 Recently we saw the two fatal Boeing plane crashes involving their 737 aircrafts and the initial investigation and afterwards showed their software was partially responsible.
-In 2018 one of Uber’s self-driving cars caused the death of a pedestrian due to a software miscalculation.
+In 2018 one of Uber’s self-driving cars caused the death of a pedestrian due to software glitches.
 Or the software error of a MIM-104 Patriot Missile that caused its system clock to drift by one third of a second over a period of one hundred hours – resulting in failure to locate and intercept an incoming missile which then killed 28 Americans.
 Unfortunately, the examples can go on and on and this is where ethics and accountability come in.

 Let me be clear in saying the majority of software bugs do not put people in any physical danger, but my point is that it does happen.
 In the race to be first, companies release software knowing it is not fit for release and instead of having it fully tested they are more concerned with hitting a deadline.
 As a population we have become accustomed to software bugs and glitches and have learned to just patiently wait for the next patch.
 But is this how it should be?
 Why not just do a good job testing and then release when you know it actually works correctly?
 I think our apathy towards buggy software helps drive complacency.
 I mean, have you ever tried to report a bug to anyone?
 It is close to mission impossible, so why try.